mmbdtp/mmbdtp.github.io/index.md

 ---

-## Bioinformatics Training for the MRC Microbes, Microbiomes and Bioinformatics Doctoral Training Programme at UEA
+## Bioinformatics Training for the MRC Microbes, Microbiomes and Bioinformatics Doctoral Training Partnership at UEA

-This is the website for the 6-week Mandatory Bioinformatics Training for the **Microbes, Microbiomes and Bioinformatics** doctoral training program, held from October to December 2023.
+This is the website for the 6-week Mandatory Bioinformatics Training for the MRC [Microbes, Microbiomes and Bioinformatics Doctoral Training Partnership](https://www.uea.ac.uk/research/research-with-us/postgraduate-research/latest-phds-and-research-studentships/partnerships-in-doctoral-training/mmb) held from October to December 2023.

+**DTP and Course Director**: Mark Pallen, mark.pallen@quadram.ac.uk

 Use the tabs above to select the course modules